GaloisInc/saw-script/doc/manual/manual.md

 addsimps : [Theorem] -> Simpset -> Simpset
 ~~~~

-A `Theorem` is essentially just a `Term` that is proven correct in some
+A `Theorem` is essentially a `Term` that is proven correct in some
 way.
 In general, a `Theorem` can be any statement, and may not be useful
 as a rewrite rule.
 However, if it has the shape described earlier, it
 can be used for rewriting.
-When we get to the "Proofs about Terms"
+In the "Proofs about Terms" section, we'll
-section, we'll describe how to construct `Theorem` values from `Term`
+describe how to construct `Theorem` values from `Term` values.
-values.

 In the absence of user-constructed `Theorem` values, there are some
 additional built-in rules that are not included in either `basic_ss` and
-`cryptol_ss` because they are not always beneficial, but can sometimes
+`cryptol_ss` because they are not always beneficial, but that can sometimes
 be helpful or essential.

 ~~~~